codeforamerica/uswds-bootstrap/README.md

 To run the Jekyll site for the documentation, do `bundle exec jekyll serve`.

 Running `gulp build` will build the USWDS styles and pipe them to the `dist` and `docs/dist/` directories.
+You may have to save in order to initiate the build.

 #Testing